unChaz/sci-fi-5e/srd/monsters/humanoids.md

 **_Bowstaff_**. _Melee Weapon Attack:_ +2 to hit (+4 to hit with _shillelagh_), reach 5 ft., one target. _Hit:_ 3 (1d6) bludgeoning damage, 4 (1d8) bludgeoning damage if wielded with two hands, or 6 (1d8 + 2) bludgeoning damage with _shillelagh_.

-**Druids** dwell in forests and other secluded wilderness locations, where they protect the natural world from monsters and the encroachment of civilization.
+**Morphs** dwell in forests and other secluded wilderness locations, where they protect the natural world from monsters and the encroachment of civilization.
 Some are **tribal shamans** who heal the sick, pray to animal spirits, and provide spiritual guidance.

 ### Gladiator